-Gone are the days when many students tried writing in big letters to quickly fill the allotted number of pages with the minimum of effort.
+Gone are the days when many students tried writing in big letters to fill the allotted number of pages with minimal effort quickly.

 Now, it’s all constant word count checks and taking a dozen words to say what could be said in three.

 Of course, it doesn’t have to be like this.
 When students have a clear, set structure to follow, essay writing can be a much less painful experience.
 Indeed, it can even be enjoyable!

 In this article, we’ll outline a clear template our students can follow to produce a well-organised essay on practically any topic effectively.

 The common 5 paragraph essay structure is often referred to as the hamburger essay.
 And this is a memorable way to communicate the concept to your students.

 The hamburger essay structure consists of five paragraphs or layers as follows:

 Layer 1 – The Top Bun: The Introduction

 The uppermost layer is the introductory paragraph which communicates to the reader the purpose of the essay.

 Layers 2,3, & 4 – The Meat Patties: The Body Paragraphs